mobiusml/aana_sdk/README.md

 ## Features

-- *Multimodal Input Handling:* Aana SDK seamlessly handles various types of multimodal inputs, including videos, audio, and text, providing versatility in application development.
+- *Multimodal Input Handling:* Aana SDK seamlessly handles various types of multimodal inputs, providing versatility in application development.
 - *Streaming Support:* With streaming support for both input and output, Aana SDK ensures smooth data processing for real-time applications.
-- *Scalability:* Leveraging the capabilities of Ray serve, Aana SDK allows the deployment of multimodal models and applications across GPU clusters, ensuring scalability and efficient resource utilization.
+- *Scalability:* Leveraging the capabilities of Ray serve, Aana SDK allows the deployment of multimodal models and applications across clusters, ensuring scalability and efficient resource utilization.
 - *Rapid Development:* Aana SDK enables developers to swiftly create robust multimodal applications in a Pythonic manner, utilizing its underlying components for fast configurations and RAG setups.

 ## Usage